-The Cymric is an intelligent and loyal breed of cat who bonds closely with its human companions.
+The Cymric is an intelligent and loyal breed of cat who bond closely with their human family.

-They are quite placid cats compared to other breeds and reasonably quiet.
+They are calm and quiet compared to some of the more active breeds.
 But they do enjoy playing and can be taught to play fetch.
-They are often described as “dog-like” in personality.
+The Cymric is often described as “dog-like” in personality.

-The hind legs are extremely strong and the Cymric is known to be an exceptional jumper.
+The hind legs are strong, and the Cymric is known to be an exceptional jumper.

 They are extremely gentle cats and are known to get along well with children, making them an excellent family pet.
 They also get along with other pets.

-As with the Manx, the Cymric is generally a hardy breed of cat however some can be prone to arthritis and leg stiffness.
-Occasionally Cymric cats can develop megacolon.
+As with the Manx, the Cymric is generally a hardy breed of cat; however, some can be prone to arthritis, leg stiffness and Manx Syndrome.

 We are looking to add photos to this breed profile; please email me if you can help.